igarreta/proxmox_backup_checker/250630 proyect description.md

 ## Notification
 Send email when process is completed with a summary of the results.
-Include total size for each backup and copy name and latest file date.
+Include total size for each backup checked.

 ## Error handling
 If an directory is not mounted, include it in the summary and continue.
-If any of the backup_copy_list is not possible to copy, include it in the summary and continue.

 ## Metrics
 Do not save metrics.